wkumari/draft-ietf-dnsop-nsec-aggressiveuse/README.md

    The countermeasures implemented at this moment are rate limiting and disabling name resolution of target domain names in ad-hoc manner.

+Fujiwara, et al.        Expires December 17, 2016               [Page 7]

+Internet-Draft              NSEC/NSEC3 usage                   June 2016

-   If the full-service resolver support aggressive negative caching and the target domain name is signed with NSEC/NSEC3 (without Opt-Out), it may be possible countermeasure of random subdomain attacks.
+   If the full-service resolver supports aggressive negative caching and the target domain name is signed with NSEC/NSEC3 (without Opt-Out), it may be used as a possible countermeasure of random subdomain attacks.

    However, attackers can set the CD bit to their attack queries.
 The CD bit disables signature validation and the aggressive negative